 Want to give your bathroom a revamp?
 Makeover, renovation, revamp – they all usually require big budgets especially when you want a totally different new look.
-You can do that by repainting your bathroom walls or even just changing your floor tiles to give it a totally new look!
+You can do that by repainting your bathroom walls or even just changing your floor tiles to give them a totally new look!
+If you’re on a tight budget or don’t want to put in a lot of work, here’s a great idea that uses floor tiles to make a significant impact.

 Yes – this DIY project really works.
 It will stick and it won’t chip as long as you apply it properly 😉